WebSockets passthrough

 The following tips and best practices may help you get the most out of WebSockets passthrough:

-- If you use the web interface or API to create the backend, ensure to set a host header override if your server's hosting is name-based.
+- If you use the web interface or API to create the backend, be sure to set a host header override if your server's hosting is name-based.
 Learn more.

 - Unlike most Rust-based Compute programs, you cannot use the